FiB3/ssjs-vsc/README.md

 3) Finish setting up your setup file. `public domain` sets your.
 4) Run `Deploy Dev Page` command that will help you to deploy your Dev environment in Cloud Page.
 5) `Start` command enables your local environment.
-6) Make your environmet accessible from internet (start NGROK).
+6) Make your environmet accessible from internet (start your tunneling tool).

 ## Developing